-Victoria Mary Sackville-West, known as Vita, was born at Knole in 1892 and grew up there, an only child of Victoria and Lionel.
-She loved Knole but was unable to inherit when her father, the 3rd Lord Sackville died, due to the laws of primogeniture dictating that only men could inherit property.
+Victoria Mary Sackville-West, known as Vita, was born at Knole in 1892 and grew up there, the only child of Lionel Edward Sackville-West (later 3rd Baron Sackville) and his cousin, Victoria Sackville-West.
+She loved Knole but was unable to inherit the estate due to the laws of primogeniture dictating that only men could inherit property.

-Vita's uncle Charles inherited the title and Knole, and it was during his term that the house was handed to the National Trust with an endowment.
+Vita's uncle Charles inherited the title and Knole, and it was during his term that the house was handed to the National Trust with an endowment during the 1940s.
 The Sackville family retained a 200-year lease on private apartments at Knole and still live here today.

 Vita's literary legacy

 Vita was a poet, gardener, novelist, biographer and journalist.
-Her love for Knole led her to write a history of the house and her family, Knole and the Sackvilles, and one of her best-known novels, The Edwardians, uses Knole as inspiration for the grand house Chevron.
+Her love for Knole led her to write a history of the house and her family, Knole and the Sackvilles.
+One of her best-known novels, The Edwardians, uses Knole as inspiration for the grand house Chevron.

 In 1947, Vita was made a Companion of Honour for her services to literature.
 Her weekly column in The Observer called 'In Your Garden', became a garden writing classic, and she was also a founding member of Knole's garden committee.

 Vita was married in 1913 at the private chapel in Knole.
 Her husband, Harold Nicolson, was a diplomat, politician, critic and biographer.
-After a brief overseas posting, they returned to England and went on to buy Sissinghurst Castle in a practically derelict state.
-Together, they re-built the house and designed the now world-famous garden, visited by keen gardeners from all over the world.
+They went on to buy Sissinghurst Castle in a practically derelict state.
+Together, they rebuilt the house and designed the now world-famous garden, visited by keen gardeners from all over the world.

 Vita and Harold remained close throughout a relatively unorthodox marriage.
-Both had affairs with members of the same sex, and Vita's relationship with Virginia Woolf is celebrated in Woolf's novel, Orlando, inspired by Knole and Vita's inability to inherit her beloved family home.
+Both had affairs with members of the same sex and Vita's relationship with Virginia Woolf is celebrated in Woolf's novel, Orlando (1928), inspired by Knole and Vita's inability to inherit her beloved family home.